mfractor/mfractor.github.io/docs/xamarin-forms/grids/intellisense.md

 ![](/img/xamarin-forms/grid-intellisense-location.png)

+Those are the suggestions provided by the MFractor Grid Intellisense location feature.
+Notice that when you select a suggestion and wait a second a tooltip appears showing details about the width or height of the column or row in question.

 !!! important
     The grid location intellisense completion only appears for Grid elements that declares rows or columns definitions.
 A plain Grid element will not suggest any completion, because MFractor is unable to infer how may rows and columns the grid may contain.
 If you don't find those suggestions check the rows and columns definitions.